rise-lang/mlir_deprecated/README.md

 ### Exploring the work done in this fork
-* build target LIFT
+* build target RISE
-* run executable liftIL: `liftIL input.mlir --emit=mlir`
+* run executable riseIL: `riseIL input.mlir --emit=mlir`
-* existing working inputs can be found in `test/Dialect/Lift/`
+* existing working inputs can be found in `test/Dialect/Rise/`

 existing README: